 Most marine engines are an adaptation of a automotive or truck block, not so for the Mercury 470.
 The 3.7L is an engine that was actually made by Mercury Marine.
 The block is aluminum with iron sleeves and it uses a Ford cylinder head.
 Freshwater cooling was standard.
 The alternator is built in to the harmonic balancer and the water pump is driven by the camshaft so no belts are used except for power steering.

 All models, regardless of the rated power or Mercury Marine designation used the same long block.
-The part number for the remanufactured version is 883278R5.
-This is sold on an exchange basis and a refundable core deposit is required.

 When the 3.7 was made, engine horsepower was rated using a very optimistic method.
 Power was measured at the flywheel under unrealistic and ideal conditions.
 Today a marine engine is rated at the propeller with all accessories in place under real-world conditions.

 We have found that today's 3.0L (even though it is rated at 135 Propshaft horsepower) performs just about the same as the older 3.7L 2bbl versions.
 The new engine is actually smaller and mounts the same (off the front).
-No core deposit or exchange is required, and we will buy your 3.7L from you.

 Please give us a call at 954 545 8681 with any questions.